btnguyenPersonal/edit/tasks.md

 ## backlog
     - drag select for visualLine
-    - clearall for fileFinding
 ## todo
     - every rerender don't have to recalculate the color each time
     - compartmentalize stuff into more functions
+    - vertical split
+    - horizontal split
+## blocked
+## in progress
+## done
+    - clearall for fileFinding
+    - visualLine work with replace
     - cis
-    - take out i for di ci
     - case insensitive search (slow)
-    - visualLine work with replace
+    - added :%s///g
-    - vertical split
+    - added :w
-    - horizontal split
+    - added :q
     - add = work with html tags
         - ends with > means go in one indent
         - starts with </ means go back one indent
-## blocked
-## in progress
-## done
     - start program with fileFinding
     - get rid of state.vim
     - get rid of process.stdout.row and use screen.height screen.width (will make easier to make status bar) (passing around the screen isn't good)